for319/main/pages/youtube/official fancams.md

 <hr>

 Notes:
 - Official YouTube videos will be linked unless it has been taken down.
+In that instance, I will re-upload the video onto another site and link it.
 <br>
 <h2>2018</h2>
 <a href="./181029.html"></a>181029 Mnet IZ* ONE Show-Con